Planning a visit? See all of our upcoming events.

 hoʻonanea: verb.
 To pass the time in ease, peace, and pleasure; to relax, lounge, repose; absorbed, contented.
 Take a step back in time and enjoy

-Calling All Vendors & Food Trucks
+Calling All Vendors & Food Trucks in Kona!

 What our visitors say about their experience